c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 4. Separator
 5. Operator

-A Doc Comment consists of:
+A Doc Contract consists of:

 1. A stream of descriptive text
 2. A list of directive Tokens